FreskyZ/fine/docs/ipv6.md

 # Internet Protocols v6

 by the way, even in my home network have a good ipv6 support at this time, comparing to the status a few years ago
+UPDATE: docker's ipv6 support also improves a lot in recent years

 furthur reading: